tarwn/lessthandot-hugo/blogs/content/posts/2013-10-16-angularjs-vs-knockout-spa-routing-history-8.md

   - spa

 ---
 I'm reviewing Angular and Knockout to determine which would fit better for a variety of upcoming projects.
 Let's talk Single Page applications, and more specifically, Routing and History.
-While AngularJS doesn't have the word “SPA” on their front page, the tutorial jumps straight into building one.
+While AngularJS doesn't have the word "SPA" on their front page, the tutorial jumps straight into building one.
 How hard is it to give Knockout the same routing capability?
 Does it end up worse?

 <div style="background-color: #eeeeee; padding: 1em;">
   This is the eighth of <del>eight</del> nine posts looking at the capabilities of knockout and Angular.
 In the <a href="/index.php/WebDev/UIDevelopment/angularjs-vs-knockout-introduction-1" title="AngularJS vs Knockout - Introduction">introduction post</a>, I outlined the capabilities that I am evaluating for.
 In the <a href="/index.php/WebDev/UIDevelopment/angularjs-vs-knockout-automated-testing-7" title="AngularJS vs Knockout - Automated Testing">seventh post</a>, I looked at unit testing.
 This post explores routing and history.